collective/collective.contentalerts/README.rst

 - integration with  `plone.app.contentrules`_:

   - a condition to look for stop words
-  - a string substitution to add on emails the snippets where the stop words where found
+  - string substitutions to add on emails the snippets where the stop words where found (one for documents and one for comments)

 - standalone utility
 - provide different word lists if you need them,